madprops/videosub/README.md

 Else it uses a random start location.

+A fourth argument with the duration can be provided.

+Else it lasts till the end of the subtitles, looping if necessary.

 It will generate the subtitles .srt file.

 Each line will add a bit to the duration depending on its length.